1st Maine Cavalry Regiment: Equipment and Tack

 The 1st Maine Cavalry used standard McClellan saddle and tack.
 Like many other volunteer cavalry regiments, the 1st Maine obtained breast straps for all mounts while some troopers were issued crupper straps and martingales as well.

 Uniform

-The men of the regiment were issued their initial uniforms as they became avbailable during training in Augusta.
+The men of the regiment were issued their initial uniforms as they became available during training in Augusta.
 They were issued dark blue Cavalry shell jackets, sky blue cavalry trousers (with reinforced seat), and the sky blue Cavalry winter overcoat (with a shorter cape than the infantry version.
 From photographs in the regimental history, the Hardee hat and slouch hat seemed to be more common than the kepi, or forage cap, among the regiment.